Galusha Cole: Later life and death

-By 1921, the time Cole reached his 95th birthday, he had, in essence, gained recognition as a local celebrity in Southern California, being known as "Pasadena's Grand Old Man."
+By 1921, the time Cole reached his claimed 95th birthday (actually 84th), he had, in essence, gained recognition as a local celebrity in Southern California, being known as "Pasadena's Grand Old Man."
 In Pasadena, especially, city-wide celebrations were held in his honor at Pasadena Park, drawing thousands of attendees.

-On his 103rd birthday in 1929, he received well-wishes from many noteworthy individuals, including former U.S. Presidents William Howard Taft and Calvin Coolidge, along with other prominent figures such as industrialist Henry Ford, United States Secretary of the Treasury Andrew W. Mellon, California Governor James Rolph, and Connecticut Governor Wilbur Lucius Cross.
+On his claimed 103rd birthday (actually 92nd) in 1929, he received well-wishes from many noteworthy individuals, including former U.S. Presidents William Howard Taft and Calvin Coolidge, along with other prominent figures such as industrialist Henry Ford, United States Secretary of the Treasury Andrew W. Mellon, California Governor James Rolph, and Connecticut Governor Wilbur Lucius Cross.

 In that same year, on August 19, he was interviewed on sound film by 73-year-old C. R. Hodges.
 During the interview, he discussed various subjects, including his parents, early life, career, education, political views, and personal habits, noting that he was a Republican and had previously been a Whig.
 He also attributed his longevity to obedience and his avoidance of smoking and drinking.

 On April 7, 1931, Cole broke his thigh following a fall, while his housekeeper was absent.
 Prior to this accident, he was said to have been very active and in good health.
 Although his doctor urged him to eat and take his medication, Cole refused, compelling the medical staff to administer treatment through injections and artificial feeding.
 When questioned about Cole's refusal, the doctor chose not to provide an explanation.

-Consequently, on April 11, he died in a hospital in Pasadena, at the supposed age of 104.
+Consequently, on April 11, he died in a hospital in Pasadena, at the claimed age of 104 (actually 93).